-See RideKC.org for Pop-Up Meetings happening the weeks of Feb.
-23 and March 1
+See RideKC.org for Pop-Up Meetings happening in Februrary and March

 The RideKC Next project is a comprehensive review and redesign of transit service focused on Kansas City, Mo.
 (KCMO), conducted by the Kansas City Area Transportation Authority (KCATA) as part of our mission to connect people with opportunities.

 The deadline to take the survey has been extended to March 31.